Schemastore

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (1 parameter, no output schema), the description covers purpose, usage context, and relationship to siblings.
-Complete for an agent to correctly select and invoke the tool.
+Given the tool's simplicity (one required parameter, no output schema, clear annotations), the description provides all necessary context.
+It is complete for an agent to understand and invoke the tool correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.